BobbyShmurner/CubemapMaker/README.md

 While this plugin was developed with ULTRAKILL in mind, this mod works with most Unity games.
 This image was taken in the main menu of Muck:

 [![Muck Main Menu Cubemap](img/muck_map.png)](https://momento360.com/e/u/b4502e9ee399400a94f2523a57ad6293?utm_campaign=embed&utm_source=other&heading=0&pitch=0&field-of-view=75&size=medium)

-## Note

-There's an odd issue in ULTRAKILL where the camera kinda just stretches after capturing a cubemap.
-No clue why this happens, but its reloading checkpoint or backing out of a level will fix the issue